adamjhc/stream-vertex-cover/weekly_log.md

 ## Semester 2 - Week 01 - 13/01

+Main focus of this week has been on getting the non-streaming algorithms correctly implemented locally.
+Working through what is and what isn't the correct way of implementing both of the algorithms.
+Starting performance testing using Jupyter.
+Had a meeting with Rajesh on Thursday clarifying the algorithms I'd be covering as well as what kind of structure to have in the report.

+### Plan for Semester 2

+- Week 02:
+  - Finish local implementations
+  - Layout runtime analysis requirements
+  - Find suitable datasets
+  - Test
+- Week 03-05:
+  - Build streaming/batch processing pipeline
+  - Implement streaming algorithms
+- Week 06-08:
+  - Streaming testing
+- Week 09-11:
+  - Report writing

 ## Semester 2 - Week 02 - 20/01

 ## Semester 2 - Week 03 - 27/01